-Quality of assay data and laboratory tests

-- The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total. - For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. - Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established. - Samples are assayed using Mixed 4 Acid Digest (MAD) 0.3g charge and MAD Hotbox 0.15g charge methods with ICPOES or ICPMS.
+Sub- sampling techniques and sample preparation (Continued) Sampling is carried out in accordance with Sandfire protocols as per industry best practice.
+No field duplicates have been taken.
+The sample sizes are considered appropriate for VHMS and Gold mineralisation types.
+Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+Samples are assayed using Mixed 4 Acid Digest (MAD) 0.3g charge and MAD Hotbox 0.15g charge methods with ICPOES or ICPMS.
 The samples are digested and refluxed with a mixture of acids including Hydrofluoric, Nitric, Hydrochloric and Perchloric acids and analysis conducted for multi elements including Cu, Pb, Zn, Ag, As, Fe, S, Sb, Bi, Mo, Re, Mn, Co, Cd, Cr, Ni, Se, Te, Ti, Zr, V, Sn, W and Ba.
 The MAD Hotbox method is an extended digest method that approaches a total digest for many elements however some refractory minerals are not completely attacked.
 The elements S, Cu, Zn, Co, Fe, Ca, Mg, Mn, Ni, Cr, Ti, K, Na, V are determined by ICPOES, and Ag, Pb, As, Sb, Bi, Cd, Se, Te, Mo, Re, Zr, Ba, Sn, W are determined by ICPMS.
 Samples are analysed for Au, Pd and Pt by firing a 40g of sample with ICP AES/MS finish.
 Lower sample weights are employed where samples have very high S contents.
-This is a classical FA process and results in total separation of Au, Pt and Pd in the samples. - The analytical methods are considered appropriate for this mineralisation styles. - No geophysical tools are used in the analysis. - Sandfire DeGrussa QAQC protocol is considered industry standard with standard reference material (SRM) submitted on regular basis with routine samples.
+This is a classical FA process and results in total separation of Au, Pt and Pd in the samples.
+The analytical methods are considered appropriate for this mineralisation styles.
+No geophysical tools are used in the analysis.
+Sandfire DeGrussa QAQC protocol is considered industry standard with standard reference material (SRM) submitted on regular basis with routine samples.
 SRMs and blanks are inserted at a minimum of 5% frequency rate.

-Verification of sampling and assaying

-- The verification of significant intersections by either independent or alternative company personnel. - The use of twinned holes. - Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. - Discuss any adjustment to assay data.

-- Significant intersections have been verified by alternate Sandfire personnel. - No twinned holes are being drilled as part of this programme. - Primary data is captured on field Toughbook laptops using Logchief[TM] Software.
-The software has validation routines and data is then imported into a secure central database. - The primary data is always kept and is never replaced by adjusted or interpreted data.
+Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+The use of twinned holes.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Discuss any adjustment to assay data.
+Significant intersections have been verified by alternate Sandfire personnel.
+None of the drillholes in this report are twinned.
+Primary data is captured on field Toughbook laptops using LogchiefTM Software.
+The software has validation routines and data is then imported into a secure central database.
+The primary data is always kept and is never replaced by adjusted or interpreted data.